DanielePassabi/BDT_Project_2021/README.md

 ## Final App: Predict Winner

-The final application is runned via an .exe.
+The final application is run via an .exe.
 The user is required to provide some information related to the tender of interest as shown in the preview below:

 ![alt text](pred_winner.png)

-By clicking on *Get Preditction* the name of the predicted winner for the given tender is displayed.
+By clicking on *Get Prediction* the name of the predicted winner for the given tender is displayed.

 The same result can be achieved by running the script `predict_winner_interface.py`.
 The configuration file of this script is inside the *config* folder.